ibm-cloud-docs/vpc/cr-create-route.md

    * Type - (Egress traffic type only) Choose either **IP Address** or **VPN connection**.
 If you select **IP Address**, enter the **Next hop**.
 If you choose **VPN Connection**, select from the list of available VPN gateways or connections.

-   Traffic egressing a subnet routes that use the custom routing table that is associated with the subnet.
+   Traffic egressing a subnet uses the custom routing table that is associated with the subnet.
 If no matching route is found in a custom routing table, routing continues using the VPC system routing table.
 You can avoid this behavior with a custom routing table default route with an action of **Drop**.
    {: note}

 1. Click **Save** to save the new route.
 The route appears on the Routing table details page.